The following example illustrates the policies that apply to determining ISM for transient

-Situation: Mr. Jones comes into an SSA field office on 1/15/04 for a redetermination.
-He reports
+Situation: John comes into an SSA field office on 1/15/04 for a redetermination.
+John reports

-that he started living in his automobile on 9/15/03 because he could not afford a
+that John started living in their automobile on 9/15/03 because John could not afford

-permanent place to live.
-While living in his automobile, he received some of his food
+a permanent place to live.
+While living in the automobile, John received some food

-with his brother who did not charge for food and shelter.
-He left his brother’s home
+with a sibling who did not charge for food and shelter.
+John left the sibling's home

-on 11/28/03 and resumed living in his automobile.
+on 11/28/03 and resumed living in the automobile.
 With the onset of winter weather,

 a local church opened up a temporary shelter.
-Mr. Jones began staying at the church’s
+John began staying at the church’s shelter

-shelter on 12/29/03.
-The church shelter provides meals and sleeping quarters at no
+on 12/29/03.
+The church shelter provides meals and sleeping quarters at no cost to

 Analysis: Based on the case facts provided during the interview, the claims representative

-(CR) determined that Mr. Jones is a homeless individual and that his LA/ISM should
+(CR) determined that John is a homeless individual and that their LA/ISM should be

 that living in an automobile did not result in countable ISM.
 The HEA/SMA precedent